 1. Know the Schedule

 Music festivals are always a bit hectic, especially when you have many performances and different venues to choose from, it’s good to know who, where and when someone is performing.
 More often than not, there will be a line-up and schedule available either online or at the event.
-This will help you with who you want to see, what stage they’ll be on and at what time.
+This will help you with who you want to see, what stage they’ll be on, and at what time.
 Make sure to get there beforehand if you want a good place.
 This either means arriving early or if there is a performance before who you want to see, go and then stick around for the next set to get a good place.
-If you don’t do this, you’ll probably end up in a bad spot.
-Which leads into the next thing:
+The best seats are usually those closest to the stage where the musicians are performing.
+However, temporary outdoor barriers may prevent access most of the time, but the thrill of seeing your favorite musician up close (if you’re an ardent fan) is second to none.
+If you don’t do this, you’ll probably end up in a bad spot which leads to the next thing:

 2. Don’t be afraid to get through people.